We outline what business owners can do before the end of the UK tax year to make the most of the available allowances and reliefs open to them.

 A separate relief, Investors’ Relief, is similar to BADR, but allows external investors to claim tax relief on their investment in qualifying shares of unlisted trading companies.
-For more on this, please see this article.
+Read more on this.

 - Planning needs to be carried out well in advance of any sale, to ensure that all conditions – including the two-year ownership requirement – are satisfied prior to disposal.

 - Pre-sale restructuring may help to maximise the relief available to a couple who work for and own shares in a family business.
 For example, transferring shares between spouses or civil partners may create opportunities to increase the relief where one spouse/civil partner owns at least 5% of the shares but the other owns less than 5%.

 - If you have already used all available relief, it may be possible to give shares to children, perhaps using a trust structure if you wish to retain some control and avoid outright sums being given.
 This is an area where specialist advice should be sought.